MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/map-entities.md

 1. In Customer Insights, go to **Data** > **Unify** > **Map**.

-2. Start the map phase by selecting **+ Select entities**.
+2. Start the map phase by selecting **Select entities**.

 3. Select the entities and attributes you want to use in the *match* and *merge* phases.
-You can include all attributes from an entity by selecting the "include all fields" checbox at the entity level or select the required attributes individually from an entity.
+You can include all attributes from an entity by selecting the "include all fields" checkbox at the entity level or select the required attributes individually from an entity.
 We recommend selecting at least two entities to benefit from the data unification process.

    > [!div class="mx-imgBorder"]
    > ![Add entities example](media/data-manager-configure-map-add-entities-example.png "Add entities example")